rjborba/orama-borba/README.md

 Component was built as a React Library.
 Playground page contains an example of how to use it.

-In order to allow customization, users can pass a custom collapsed version of the Widget Button.
-Playground has a radio button showing a default and custom button instances
+Users can pass a custom collapsed version of the Widget Button.
+Playground has a radio button showing a default and custom button instances.

 ## Running